scipy/scipy/doc/source/tutorial/optimize.rst

 purposes and should rarely be used.
 These can be respectively selected through the `method` parameter in :func:`minimize_scalar`.
 The `brent` method uses Brent's algorithm for locating a minimum.
-Optimally a bracket (the `bs` parameter) should be given which contains the minimum desired.
+Optimally a bracket (the `bracket` parameter) should be given which contains the minimum desired.
 A bracket is a triple :math:`\left( a, b, c \right)` such that :math:`f
 \left( a \right) > f \left( b \right) < f \left( c \right)` and :math:`a < b < c` .
 If this is not given, then alternatively two starting points can